Special offer

 Casual job offer letter template

-We’ll focus on wrapping up a few more formalities, including the successful completion of your [background checks, drug screening, reference checks, etc.], and aim to get you settled into your new role by [start date].
+We will focus on wrapping up a few more formalities, including the successful completion of your [background checks, right to work in the UK check, etc.] and aim to get you settled into your new position by [start date].

-[Company name] will start you out at [dollar amount] per [hour, year, etc.].
-You can expect to receive payment [weekly, fortnightly, monthly, etc.], starting on [date of first pay period].
+[Company name] will start you off at [salary/wage amount] per [year, month, hour, etc.].
+You can expect to receive payment [weekly/monthly], starting on [date of first pay period].

-You’ll be a [contract, casual, part time, full-time, etc.] employee of [company name] and will be able to participate in benefits, like [personal health insurance, paid time off, etc].
-You’ll also have access to some awesome perks, including [additional offerings, such as game room, snack bar, etc.]!
+You will be a [contract, casual, part time, full-time, etc.] employee of [company name] and will be able to participate in benefits, like [private healthcare, leave allowance, etc.].
+You will also have access to some great perks, including [additional offerings, such as a games room, snack bar, half-day Fridays, etc.]!

-[Company name] looks forward to bringing you on board!
-If you have questions, reach out at anytime and we’ll be more than happy to help you.
+[Company name] looks forward to welcoming you on board!
+If you have questions, contact us at any time, and we’ll be more than happy to help you.

 Best,